cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-07-20-Midsummer-Storm.md

 author:     "Jo Turner"
 header-img: "img/midsummerstorm.jpg"
 ---
 Have you noticed that?
+Midsummer comes round so quickly, it seems.
 Some say it’s a sign of getting older…

 Since I last wrote, we have been blessed with wonderful weather, not days upon days, but weeks upon weeks.
-Almost unheard of in The Highlands!
+Almost unheard of in The Highlands! ☺

-With the last blog on my mind, it seems that Heaven on Earth has stayed for a while ☺
+With the last blog on my mind, it seems that Heaven on Earth has stayed for a while.

 Days have been long and warm.
 The garden has blossomed and the grass continually needs cutting.
 The swallows have re-built their nest and the midges, along with the tourists have returned.